cloudflare/cloudflare-docs/content/ssl/troubleshooting/general-ssl-errors.md

 ### Resolution

-- Make sure that you are using a [supported browser](/ssl/reference/browser-compatibility/).
+- Make sure that you are using a browser that supports [SNI (Server Name Indication)](https://www.cloudflare.com/learning/ssl/what-is-sni/), see our [Browser Compatibility article](/ssl/reference/browser-compatibility/).
 - Ensure that the hostname you are accessing is set to [proxied (orange cloud)](/dns/manage-dns-records/reference/proxied-dns-records/) in the DNS tab of your Cloudflare Dashboard.
 - If the hostname you are accessing is a second level subdomain (such as `dev.www.example.com`), you'll need to either:
   - Purchase an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager) that covers `dev.www.example.com`.